 Text copied to clipboard!

-• Develop and organize engaging exhibitions and educational programs.
+• Develop and organize exhibitions and displays

-• Collaborate with conservators, archivists, and exhibition designers.
+• Collaborate with artists, scholars, and institutions

 Requirements